Mallacoota Fires Up for the Mortgage Corp Round of the 2016 Hobie® Kayak Bream Series presented by Daiwa

 March 5 and 6 saw 93 kayak anglers from New South Wales, the Australian Capital Territory, Victoria and South Australia hit the legendary fishing town of Mallacoota in Victoria’s East for what was to be an exceptional weekend’s fishing.

 The Mortgage Corp, Round 3, of the Hobie Kayak Bream Series delivered the goods.
 A massive 134 full bags of three bream.
 A total of 458 fish with a combined weight of 307.42kg were brought to the scales over the weekend.

-While anglers were looking for the round win, they were also chasing a spot in the Australian Championship as well as qualifying points towards the 6th Hobie Fishing World Championship to be held later this year and another, yet to be announced international event.
+While anglers were looking for the round win, they were also chasing a spot in the Australian Championship as well as qualifying points towards the 6th Hobie Fishing World Championship to be held later this year.

 On both days, anglers headed off from the Power-Pole Start Line, splitting up with half the field heading for Top Lake & The Narrows and the other half opting for Bottom Lake and the flats leading to it.